Miao-zhou/ADRNLP/README.md

 ```

-## Visualization
+## Application Examples

 ### Omalizumab
-We take the drug "Omalizumab" as an example,we extract sentence of omalizumab from pubmed and predicting its adverse effect.
+We take the drug "Omalizumab" as an example,we extract sentence of omalizumab from pubmed and predicting its adverse reaction.

 Predicting code is following: